Chemistry (CHEM)

 (1 Credit, Fall/Spring/Summer)

 This is the required lab component to CHEM 101, which is an introductory survey course in what is often referred to as General Chemistry.
 This course is designed to fulfill the needs of three groups of students: Those who will be entering health science careers such as nursing, dental hygiene and radiology; those who have not taken an introductory chemistry course or need review before taking CHEM 111 Principles of Chemistry 1; and those who need a laboratory course for graduation that have an interest in chemistry or related fields.
 Topics covered in the course include the scientific method, atomic and molecular structure, the periodic table, types of compounds, nomenclature, the mole, gases, solutions, types of reactions, balancing equations, stoichiometry, intermolecular forces, acids and bases, equilibria, and nuclear chemistry.
-PREREQ: Completion of Units 1-12 of MATH 095 or placement into MATH 143 (or higher).
+PREREQ: Placement into MATH 143P.
 COREQ: CHEM 101.
-(This CWI course meets Idaho State Board GEM competency requirements in GEM 4 - Scientific Ways of Knowing.).
+(This CWI course meets Idaho State Board of Education GEM competency requirements for GEM 4 - Scientific Ways of Knowing.).
+(0 lecture hours, 3 lab hours, 1 credits)

 CHEM 102 Essentials of Organic and Biochemistry

-(4 Credits, Fall/Spring/Summer)
+(4 Credits, Fall/Spring)

 (1 Credit, Fall/Spring)